-Update Index (Azure Cognitive Search REST API)
+Update Index (Azure AI Search REST API)

 Modifying an existing index typically requires an index drop and rebuild, except for the following schema changes: